The Annapurna Conservation Area Permit: A Gateway to Himalayan Adventure

 Diverse Landscapes and Trekking Routes

-Here are some major trek routes that require Annapurna Conservation Area permit.
+Here are some major trek routes that require a permit from the Annapurna Conservation Area.

 Annapurna Circuit: The iconic Annapurna Circuit is a trekker's dream, encircling the Annapurna Massif and providing awe-inspiring views of Annapurna, Dhaulagiri, Machapuchare, and other peaks.
 The trek takes adventurers through diverse landscapes, from terraced fields and rhododendron forests to high mountain deserts.